Pavel-Hrdina/Zettlkasten/Journal/2023-Sep-02 - Daily Stoic Reflection.md

 > and complaint.”

 1. What difficulties am I likely to encounter today?
-	1. - Broken thumb recovery
+	1. - Lack of motivation
-	2. - My sisters party
+	2. - Tests of my beliefs
-	3. - My girlfriend's emotions
-	4. - The need to value my self
+	3. - Lack of trust in my self
 2. What one thing do most need to get done today?
-	1. - Helping my grandpa
+	1. -
 3. What am I grateful for?
-	1. - My girlfriend
+	1. - For my life
-	2. - My home
+	2. - For my knowledge
-	3. - That I have food to eat
+	3. - For having my eyes open
-	4. - I am alive
+	4. - For being happy
-	5. - My mind is clear
 4. What is worrying me?
-	1. - This year school finals
+	1. - That I am not good enough
-	2. - My own future
+	2. - That I can't make it
-	3. - My abilities worth
+	3. - That I am behind
+	4. - That I could fail
+	5. - That I can't help others
 5. How can I decatastrophize today's problems?
-	1. - No one died
-	2. - I am still alive
-	3. - I can get back what is lost
+	1. - I can only do my best
-	4. - There is time to learn
+	2. - If I can't make it, than I wasn't doing my best, I can a least live a good life
+	3.
 6. What is within my control and what is not
-	1. - My own [Judgment](Control%20Over%20Judgment%20) is **under my control**
+	1. -
-	2. - The time if my death is **not under my control**
-	3. - How peaople react to me is **not under my control **
-	4. - Time is **not under my control**
-	5. - Others are **not under my control**

 ### Evening